About

 I also strongly believe in serving my community.
 I have served on departmental, college and university wide committees.
 I also participate in outreach, particularly advancing and encouraging women and underrepresented minorities in STEM fields.

-To learn a bit more about me, you can hear me talk about my research and my background at this MSU Research in Action YouTube video.
+To learn a bit more about me, you can hear me talk about my research and my background at this MSU Research in Action YouTube video or read about me in the BPS Bulletin.

 You can also hear me discuss one of my publications in Spanish during the Science behind the scenes SOBLA (Sociedad de Biofisicos Latinoamericanos) Journal Club.